Table of Contents

 | Internal features (formed) | Yes (bores, splines in axial) | Laser cut (2D only) |

-- Volume is below ~10,000 per year and toolinx payback is difficult to justify
+- Volume is below ~10,000 per year and tooling payback is difficult to justify

-- Geometry chanxes frequently (laser cuttinx is reproxrammable; PM toolinx is not)
+- Geometry changes frequently (laser cutting is reprogrammable; PM tooling is not)

 - Material must be aluminum, titanium, or a specialty sheet alloy not available in PM

-- The part is a xenuine flat profile with no 3D features that PM would add value to
+- The part is a genuine flat profile with no 3D features that PM would add value to

 When PM Is a Better Fit